Simple spring cleaning steps to freshen up your home

 Ready for a spring refresh?

 The traditional domestic spring clean dates back centuries.
-It's that time of year when we all want to clear out the old, freshen up and make our homes like new.
-But if the thought of blitzing every room from top to bottom seems like an overwhelming housework chore, then check out these tips and tricks for the home and garden.
-Here's the ultimate spring clean up routine to help you prioritise and purge the project perfectly.
+It's that cathartic time of year when we wave goodbye to the dark days of winter and welcome in the new season by clearing out the old and making our homes feel like new.
+But if the thought of blitzing every room from top to bottom seems like an overwhelming undertaking, then check out these nifty tips and tricks for transforming your home and garden.
+Click or scroll on for the ultimate spring clean-up routine to help you prioritise housework projects and purge your living spaces.
 Just don't forget your duster...

 Have a cleaning plan